chisophugis/lbd/source/install.rst

 Now, LLVM.xcodeproj is created.
 Open the cmake_debug_build/LLVM.xcodeproj by Xcode and click menu “Product – Build” as Fig 1.10.

+.. todo:: scale can solve the html picture too big problem but have side effect on pdf.

 .. figure:: ../Fig/Fig1_10.png
 	:height: 950 px